navigation bar

 Season Year-round, weather permitting

-Permits No, but private boat access fees required by Oklahoma Scenic River Commission ($2 per boat)
+Permits No, but private boat access fees required by Oklahoma Scenic River Commission ($1/ person per day)

 At the Chewey Bridge put-in getting ready to paddle 30 miles